-7.5 For what types of cookies is implied consent acceptable, under relevant national legislation or binding guidance issued by the relevant data protection authority(ies)?
+7.6 For what types of cookies is implied consent acceptable, under relevant national legislation or binding guidance issued by the relevant data protection authority(ies)?

-The cookie rules imposed by EU Directive 2009/136/EC have been transposed in Article 129 of the Electronic Communications Act.
-Article 129 contains the same language as the cookie clause in EU Directive 2009/136/EC and it does not provide guidance as to how to obtain consent to the use of cookies.
-According to the Privacy Commission's Recommendations on the Use of Cookies (01/2015), consent requires a clear action from the user (e.g., ticking a box; or browsing to another webpage provided that the cookie notice is displayed until the user makes an explicit choice).
+The cookie rules imposed by EU Directive 2009/136/EC (amending Directive 2002/58/EC) have been transposed in Article 129 of the Electronic Communications Act.
+Article 129 contains the same language as the cookie clause in EU Directive 2009/136/EC and it does not provide guidance as to how to obtain consent on the use of cookies.
+According to the Privacy Commission's Recommendation (nr.
+01/2015) on the Use of Cookies, consent requires a clear action from the user (e.g., ticking a box or browsing to another webpage provided that the cookie notice is displayed until the user makes an explicit choice).
 Implied consent for the use of cookies is generally not considered acceptable.

-7.6 To date, has the relevant data protection authority(ies) taken any enforcement action in relation to cookies?
+7.7 To date, has the relevant data protection authority(ies) taken any enforcement action in relation to cookies?